Guidance

 We explain to users when their information will be checked with authoritative sources outside GOV.UK One Login.

-We publish public information on what we do with personal data in blogs, technical documents and vocabularies about the data we collect, and we publish a GOV.UK One Login privacy notice.
+We publish public information on what we do with personal data in technical documents and vocabularies about the data we collect, and we publish a GOV.UK One Login privacy notice.

 We balance the need for transparency with our accessibility obligations.
 There is a risk of putting too much information in front of a user at the point of access, where they are just trying to get through to the government service they need.

-We must sometimes check and share personal information with other authoritative sources without the user initiating this for example, to meet our lawful obligations in preventing identity fraud.
+We must sometimes check and share personal information with other authoritative sources without the user initiating this, for example, to meet our lawful obligations in preventing identity fraud.
 We always get the user’s consent for this.
 When this happens, where possible, we will keep users fully informed about what is happening and why.

 3. Multiplicity